daddia/zen-cli/docs/README.md

 # Zen CLI Documentation

-Welcome to the comprehensive documentation for the Zen AI-powered product lifecycle productivity platform.
+Welcome to the comprehensive documentation for the Zen AI-Powered Productivity Suite.

 ## 📚 **Documentation Structure**